This post may contain affiliate links; see my disclosure for more information.

 The above directions are how to remove Autocorrect one time, on a per-order basis.
 If you routinely edit your photos before uploading them, don’t you think it would be nice to have your account set up to always print that way?
 Well, guess what… you can!

 Mouseover the “Hi, User” link on the top right to click on the dropdown option that says “My Account.”
 This brings you to the Account Information page.

 Click the second option in the left column, which is called Print Preferences.
 This will brings up your current default settings on the right column, then choose the blue button on the bottom right that says “Edit.”

-Here’s where you chance your default print settings.
+Here’s where you change your default print settings.
 Obviously, any of these can be changed on a per-order basis, but if you’re in a hurry, it’s so nice to have everything set up the way you want it to work.

 Hoorah!
 Your prints will all look better now.
-You might not notice a difference all the time, since it really depends on the picture, but rest assured that all your hard editing work isn’t getting thrown out by a computer just doing its job. pCongratulations!
+You might not notice a difference in photo quality every time, since it really depends on the picture, but rest assured that all your hard editing work isn’t getting thrown out by a computer just doing its job.
+Congratulations!